Usmanawandx/Ecommerce-market-Mobile-App/readme.md

-ECP Market - React Native Ecommerce Application Welcome to ECP Market, your go-to destination for all your online shopping needs!
+Ecommerce Market - React Native Ecommerce Application Welcome to  your go-to destination for all your online shopping needs!
 Our React Native Ecommerce Application offers a seamless and intuitive shopping experience, allowing users to browse, search, and purchase a wide range of products from the comfort of their mobile devices.
-Whether you're shopping for electronics, fashion, home essentials, or groceries, ECP Market has you covered with a vast selection of high-quality products from trusted sellers.
+Whether you're shopping for electronics, fashion, home essentials, or groceries, Ecommerce has you covered with a vast selection of high-quality products from trusted sellers.

 Key Features:
 User-Friendly Interface: